DragosBalmau/First-year-of-university/README.md

 # First-year-of-university
-These are my projects, homeworki and laboratories from the first year of university
+These are my projects, homework and laboratories from the first year of university